Sydney Tutor in Calculus, Engineering, GAMSAT, Maths, Physics, HSC Mathematics all levels

 . ..Galileos experiment. etc..how to calculate

 radius and mass of earth using three simple measurements and Newtons Law of Universal Gravitation, Lenzs Law .
-One good quality accurate experiment is a very effective learning tool and a means to better understand fundamental concepts.
+A good quality accurate experiment is a very effective learning tool and a means to better understand fundamental concepts.

 Please note that Year 11 students will follow the new revised Physics syllabus starting this year 2018